What is Counselling and Psychotherapy?

 Actually, when counsellors are doing this, there is a strategy behind it.
 Remember, counselling is not about experts fixing problematic people.
 Mirrors don’t comb our hair; they just motivate us to pick up the comb by showing the areas that need our attention.

 Counselling is about reflecting back to the client that he or she is being heard and providing them an opportunity to hear themselves.
 Often, hearing one’s own thoughts and feelings in another person’s words adds a clarity and support that’s difficult to grasp when the emotional turmoil simply swims around in our heads without any form.
-When students can see the most complete reflection of themselves, pain and all, they are more capable of learning about the details of themselves.
-With this enhanced perspective, those in counselling can make the adjustments needed to make their lives more satisfying.
-Whatever your problem please do not hesitate to contact us.
-What is important is that we are here as a resource for you at any time
+When our clients and students can see the most complete reflection of themselves, pain and all, they are more capable of learning about the details of themselves.
+With this enhanced perspective, those in counselling can make the adjustments needed to both enrich and make their lives more fullfilling.
+Whatever your challenges/issues are please do not hesitate to contact us.
+What is important is that we are here as a resource for you at any time.

-Values of counselling and psychotherapy- taken from the BACP
+Values of counselling and psychotherapy from the BACP

 The fundamental values of counselling and psychotherapy include a commitment to: